chrisdettloff/chrisdettloff.com/src/pages/career/index.md

 ## Experience

-### Software Development Intern at DaySmart Software, 2020.01 - present, Ann Arbor
+### Cloud Engineer Apprentice at DaySmart Software, 2020.01 - present, Ann Arbor

 - Collaboration with platform engineers working on scalable applications on AWS using EC2, CodeDeply, S3, Elastic load balancer, Auto-scaling, and monitoring these applications using CloudWatch and New Relic Agents.
 - Work with QA team on expanding application testing writing step definitions and feature files in Ruby using Selenium web testing with Cucumber framework.